Can you make soap without lye? Learn how to make handmade soap without handling lye, with this complete guide to the melt and pour soap making method.

 When making melt and pour soap you DO NOT need to use or handle lye.
 The lye step has already been done for you!

 What Is Melt and Pour Soap?

 The melt and pour soap method utilizes a premade soap base.
-Just like with other soap methods, melt and pour soap base is made with lye, but the difference is the lye step is done by the soap base manufacturer.
+Just like with other soap methods, melt and pour soap base is made with lye.
+But the lye step is done by the soap base manufacturer.

-You make melt and pour soap without ever touching lye yourself.
+Melt and pour soap is made without ever touching lye yourself.

-You purchase the premade soap base, cut it into chunks, and melt it down on the stove top until it becomes liquid.
-Then, you stir in whatever your little soaping heart desires.
+Purchase the premade soap base, cut it into chunks, and melt it down on the stove top until it becomes liquid.
+Then, stir in whatever your little soaping heart desires.

 The melted base is poured into a soap mold, and left to cool and harden back up.
 Once that is done, you pop the soap out of the mold and it’s ready to use.
 Yep, that easy!

 Melt and pour soap making is sometimes called the soap casting method or glycerin soap making.